Camp Pendleton DUI Defense Attorney

 Under California Penal Code 1001.80 PC, members of the military, both current and veterans, can enter a pretrial diversion program for substance abuse issues.
 This program, referred to as the Military Diversion Program, is designed to help treat servicemen and women who are suffering from a variety of issues related to their military careers, including PTSD, sexual abuse, mental health issues, and substance abuse issues.
 In lieu of facing criminal charges for a first-time DUI offense, a member of the military can forgo a trial and enter into the program if the court deems them qualified.

 To be qualified for this program, you must show that your substance abuse issue started as a result of the military and did not occur before it.
 Evidence that can help support this is testimony from people who know you, medical experts, and psychiatrists who can argue that you did not show signs of a substance abuser until after you joined the military.

-In addition to helping you enter a diversion program, the team at jD LAW can rigorously defend you in both a military and civilian DUI trial.
+In addition to helping you enter a diversion program, the team at jD Law Criminal Defense Attorneys can rigorously defend you in both a military and civilian DUI trial.
 With our years of experience, we can argue that:

 - You were illegally pulled over

 - The breathalyzer test was improperly administrated or showed a false positive